PartyDAO/party-protocol/docs/governance.md

 Some proposal types require multiple steps and transactions to be completed.
 An example is the `ListOnZoraProposal` type.
 This proposal will first list an NFT on Zora as an auction then if the auction does not receive any bids after some amount of time or if the auction completes with a winning bid, the auction will need to be cancelled or finalized by the Party.
 To accomplish this, the proposal must be executed multiple times until it is considered complete and can enter the `Complete` status.

-Usually further steps in a multi-step proposal requires some state to be remembered between steps.
+Usually further steps in a multi-step proposal require some state to be remembered between steps.
 For example, the `ListOnZoraProposal` type will need to recall the ID of the Zora auction it created so it can cancel or finalize it as a final step.
 Rather than storing this (potentially complex) data on-chain, executing a proposal will emit a `ProposalExecuted` event with an arbitrary bytes `nextProgressData` parameter, which should be passed into the next call to `execute()` to advance the proposal.
 The `Party` will only store the hash of the `nextProgressData` and confirm it matches the hash of what is passed in.
 This data blob holds any encoded state necessary to progress the proposal to the next step.

 Once the proposal has executed its final step, it will emit an empty `nextProgressData` in the `ProposalExecuted` event.